-The alliance, which was set up by a steering committee formed during the Commonwealth Conference on Youth Work in South Africa in March 2016, was formally launched this week at the 9th Commonwealth Youth Ministers Meeting in Uganda.
+The Commonwealth Alliance of Youth Work Associations (CAYWA) was established to act as the collective voice of youth workers in the Commonwealth, bringing together youth workers through the establishment of national associations towards the professionalisation of youth work.
+Facilitated by a steering committee formed during the Commonwealth Conference on Youth Work in South Africa in March 2016, the alliance was formally launched at the 9th Commonwealth Youth Ministers Meeting in Uganda in 2017.

 In a joint communique, ministers and senior government representatives commended the role and work of CAYWA in;

 1. powering the profession of youth work across the commonwealth;